 While perishable exports from Central and South America have seen dramatic growth in recent years, driven by growing demand from traditional and rising markets alike, there are still some logistical shortcomings that are preventing maximum cold chain efficiency and profitability.

-Currently, South American produce is required to enter the United States through colder, northern ports, particularly Philadelphia.
+Currently, South American produce is required to enter the U. S. through colder, northern ports, particularly Philadelphia.
 They are then trucked to market into the warmer Southeast due to concerns over fruit flies and other pests that could threaten local crops and vegetation.
-However, industry reports cite nearly $35 billion of perishable foods are wasted annually, with nearly half of those losses due to temperature changes experienced in-transit between the grower and the grocer.
+However, industry reports cite nearly $35 billion of perishable foods are wasted annually, with nearly half of those losses due to temperature changes experienced in-transit between the grower and the grocer

 Enter Miami as the first link in the cold chain, and the new hotspot for cold storage.